polymode/polymode/modes/readme.md

       chunkmode and is stored in a buffer-local variable `pm/chunkmode`.
 There are several types of chunkmode objects.
 See [hierarchy](#class-hierarchy) below.
- - _*hostmodes and innermodes*_.
-Chunkmodes could be classified into host and inner chunkmodes (hostmodes and innermodes in short).
+ - *hostmodes* and *innermodes* Chunkmodes could be classified into host and inner chunkmodes (hostmodes and innermodes in short).
 In the above example org chunkmode is a hostmode and emacs-lisp chunkmode is an innermode.